Eluifree4all/counterapp/README.md

-counter app conuting hours, minutes and seconds.
+counter app counts hours, minutes and seconds.
 It can be stopped , started again and a reset can be done.
 HTML, Vanilla JS and CSS